 This means that computers read which-creates-something-that-looks-like-this as whichcreatessomethingthatlookslikethis.
 Plus, underscores aren’t allowed to be used in domain names.
 Underscores are only able to be used in subfolders.
 Hyphens can be used in subdomains, subfolders, and domain names (although we don’t recommend using hyphens in domain names, as listed above).

-Keep the use of underscores strictly to subfolders.
+Keep the use of underscores strictly to subfolders or filenames.
 However, hyphens are the way that technology reads spaces, which is why you should start replacing the use of your space bar with a hyphen when building content for your site.

 Using a Dash or an Underscore in Urls: What You Need to Know

 Should you use an underscore in URLs?
-No, it’s not possible for you to do so.
-Using a hyphen in your URLs is recommended by Google, because it makes your website easy to read for humans.
+Yes, it is allowed but not advisable from an SEO standpoint.
+Using a hyphen in your URLs is recommended by Google because it makes your website easy to read for humans.
 As an end result, this means that your site will place better on search engines.
 Are you looking to learn more about how to improve the SEO of your blog?
 Click here to learn more!